dxatscale/sfpowerscripts/faq/orchestrator/README.md

 ## Is there an example repo, where all these commands are being used?

 Yes, head to the repo [https://github.com/dxatscale/easy-spaces-lwc](https://github.com/dxatscale/easy-spaces-lwc/tree/develop/.github) for examples on how to use these commands with GitHub actions.
-The .azue-pipelines folder contains sample pipelines to experienment.
+The .azure-pipelines folder contains sample pipelines for Azure Pipelines.

 ## Can I ignore any package during any stage/lifecycle/command?
 For eg: I do not want this package to be processed by the prepare command